near/docs/docs/2.develop/contracts/anatomy.md

 <blockquote class="lesson">
 <strong>Can I use external libraries in my contract?</strong><br /><br />

 Most libraries should still be usable.
 However, we do have a size limit for a compiled binary of a contract which is ~4.19 MB so it is possible that certain large libraries will not be compatible.
-As a general rule of thumb for Rust, anything that supports `wasm32-unknown-unknown` will be compatible with your smart contract but there are edge cases where a crate might compile to wasm32 but fail at runtime for incompatible functionality.
+As a general rule of thumb for Rust, anything that supports `wasm32-unknown-unknown` will be compatible with your smart contract.
 </blockquote>